Date of Degree

 Copyright 2010 Nicholas James Stroud

 Stroud, Nicholas James.
-"Advancements of a servohydraulic human hip joint motion simulator for experimental investigation of hip joint impingement/dislocation." thesis, University of Iowa, 2010.
+"Advancements of a servohydraulic human hip joint motion simulator for experimental investigation of hip joint impingement/dislocation."
+MS (Master of Science) thesis, University of Iowa, 2010.